LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       they are defined.

    meta-argument
-      A predicate argument that is called as a goal, used as a closure to construct a goal that will be called, or that is handled in a way that requires awareness of the predicate calling context.
+      A predicate argument that is called as a goal, used as a :term:`closure` to construct a goal that will be called, or that is handled in a way that requires awareness of the predicate calling context.